viniciosanacleto/Porto/README.md

 Porto inherits concepts from the MVC, DDD, Modular and Layered architectures.
 And it adheres to a list of convenient design principles such as SOLID, OOP, LIFT, DRY, CoC, GRASP, Generalization, High Cohesion and Low Coupling.

-> Porto started as an experimental architecture, trying to solve the common problems developers face, when building medium to large web projects.
-While all modular architectures focuses on the reusability of the framework general components, Porto focuses on the reusability of the business logic.
+Porto started as an experimental architecture, trying to solve the common problems developers face, when building medium to large web projects.
+While all modular architectures focuses on the reusability of the framework general functionality, Porto focuses on the reusability of the business logic as a block.

+> "Simplicity is prerequisite for reliability.” — Edsger Dijkstra

 <br>